Warner Bros. Pictures Animation: History

 A Christmas-themed spin-off prequel titled Scoob!
 Holiday Haunt, taking place in the gang's youth, with the actors who portrayed their younger selves reprising, was set for release in 2022 on HBO Max, but was cancelled following the merger of WarnerMedia and Discovery, Inc. to form Warner Bros.
 Discovery in April 2022 by CEO David Zaslav on August 2, 2022, citing cost-cutting measures and a refocus on theatrical films rather than creating projects for streaming.
 Later that month, it was reported that the film would still be finished, even though Warner Bros.
 Discovery had no present plans to release it.
 Although the film was used as a tax write-off, the film was finally finished on November 4 that year.

 Following the merger, it was announced in August that Allison Abbate would be leaving the studio.

 Unused logo for the then-renamed animation studio in 2023.

 On February 9, 2023, it was reported that former DreamWorks Animation chief creative officer Bill Damaschke was in talks to lead the studio.
 On May 5, 2023, it was confirmed in a Warner Bros.
 Discovery earnings call by Zaslav that Damaschke had been hired, and was hard at work with Warner Bros.
 Pictures Group co-CEOs Michael De Luca and Pamela Abdy on developing a new slate of films.
 On June 9, 2023, Damaschke announced the rebranding of the division into Warner Bros.
 Pictures Animation and stated that they planned to follow the creative lead of Abdy and De Luca.

+Coyote vs. Acme, a live-action/animated hybrid film based on Looney Tunes and Merrie Melodies character Wile E. Coyote, was released on August 28, 2026.
+Initially scheduled for release on July 2023, the film was shelved that November, citing financial reasons similar to those that befell Scoob!
+Holiday Haunt the year prior.
+Following industry-wide backlash, the film's creative team was allowed to shop it around to potential distributors.
+Ketchup Entertainment would acquire worldwide rights in March 2025, with an intent to release it in 2026.
+The film marks the final use of the Warner Animation Group label.